en

 Who is it aimed at?

-• by some categories of civil servants;
+• some categories of public sector workers;

 How does it work?